 ANSWERANSWER MINISTER OF STATE FOR LAW AND JUSTICE AND CORPORATE AFFAIRS (SHRI P.P.
 CHAUDHARY)

 (a) to (e): Complaints/representations alleging corruption in judiciary are received by the Government from time to time.
 In full Court meeting on 7 May, 1997, the Supreme Court of India adopted two Resolutions namely (i)

+“The Restatement of Values of Judicial Life” which lays down certain judicial standards to be observed and followed by the Judges of the Supreme Court and High Courts (ii) ” In- house procedure” for taking suitable remedial action against judges who do not follow universally accepted values of Judicial life including those included in the Restatement of Values of Judicial Life.
 The issue of checking corruption in the Higher Judiciary is to be addressed by the Higher Judiciary as it is an independent organ under the Indian Constitution.
 Accountability in higher judiciary is maintained through “in-house procedure”.
 As per the “In-house procedure” Chief Justice of India is competent to receive complaints against the conduct of the Judges of the Supreme Court and the Chief Justices of the High Courts.
 Similarly, the Chief Justices of the High Courts are competent to receive complaints against the conduct of High Court Judges.
 The complaints/representations received are forwarded to the Chief Justice of India or to the Chief Justice of the concerned High Court, as the case may be, for appropriate action.
 In so far as subordinate judiciary in the State is concerned, the administrative control over the members vests with the concerned High Court and State Government.
 The Central Government has no mandate to look into such complaints or to monitor the action taken on the same.
 As such, no data is maintained in this regard.